jokteur/BM-Segmenter/prototype.md

 ### Set up Clion

 The `CMakePresets.json` file will trigger the creation of two preset CMake Profiles in Clion.
-The two preset profiles can not be edited in Clion, and the default toolchain is used with tem.
+The two preset profiles can not be edited in Clion, and the default toolchain is used with them.

 - Open the project in Clion
 - Open the `Toolchains` settings (CTRL + SHIFT + A > toolchains) and select Visual Studio